Germany women's national football team: 2003–2023: Two consecutive World Cup titles

-Germany hosted the 2011 FIFA Women's World Cup and won the three games on the group stage, over Canada, France and Nigeria.
-On the quarterfinals, the team suffered an upset by Japan, who won on overtime with a goal by Karina Maruyama.
-The defeat broke the Germans' streak of sixteen undefeated games at the World Cup.
-By failing to finish among the top two UEFA teams, Germany was unable to qualify for the 2012 Summer Olympics.

-At the 2013 European Championship in Sweden, the Germans won their sixth straight continental title, with the decisive game being a 1–0 victory over Norway.
-Goalkeeper Nadine Angerer, who stopped two penalties during the final, was chosen as the tournament's best player.
 The 2015 FIFA Women's World Cup had Germany again reaching the top four.
 In the semi-final against the United States, Célia Šašić, who wound up as the tournament's top scorer, missed a penalty, and afterwards goals by Carli Lloyd and Kelley O'Hara lead to an American victory.
 The third place match saw the Germans lose their first ever match to England after 21 contests, due to a penalty kick by Fara Williams during extra time.

 At the 2019 Women's World Cup Germany were in Group B with China PR, South Africa, and Spain.
 They topped the group with three wins and defeated Nigeria in the Round of 16.
 Germany was eliminated by Sweden in the quarter-finals, losing to them for the first time in 24 years and conceding their only goals of the tournament and so failed to qualify for the Olympic football tournament of Tokyo 2020.

 At the 2022 European Championship, Germany reached the final, where the team lost 1–2 after extra time against the host of the tournament, England.
 For Germany, the record winners of the competition, this was their ninth appearance in a Euro final and the first in which they were defeated.

 Germany entered the 2023 FIFA Women's World Cup as one of the title favourites, being second in the FIFA Rankings at the time.
 Drawn into Group H alongside Morocco, Colombia, and South Korea, they seemed to have a strong start after defeating Morocco 6–0.
 However, they would lose to Colombia 2–1.
 After tying with South Korea 1–1 alongside Morocco's 1–0 victory against Colombia, they were eliminated and missed the knockout stage for the first time in their history.
 This was widely described as one of the biggest upsets in the history of the Women's World Cup.